noglass/pokemmo-enCounter/README.md

 All of these bindings can be held to repeat the task.
 Holding your Sweet Scent key will *not* repeatedly increment!

+All of these commands (and more) can now be bound to whatever key combos you like in the interactive GUI!

 You can click and drag anywhere on the window to move it.
 The script will remember where you moved it to the next time you open it.